DavideAlidosi/May9/ReadMe.txt

 - da_EdgeToLoopToCurve: this script convert edge selection to loop and then make a batch conversion to curves, this is useful for converting polygonal hair to curve hair
 - da_SurfaceScatterMash: this script scatter and constrain a polygonal object on a mesh
 - da_CurveLength: this script returns the length of a curve in Maya unit
+- da_MouseTrack: this script tracks the mouse movement and create an animation
+- da_FacesFollicles: this script creates a follicle in the centre of selected faces

 Version 2.0 highlight
 - Modular structure, work over existing configuration